noonon64/livechan-js/README.md

 Installation
 ====

-The following notes will NOT work, You can use the following guide to get livechan in an almost-working state: https://ghostbin.co/paste/tywqg
+The following notes will NOT work, You can use the following guide to get livechan in an almost-working state on Ubuntu 20.04: https://ghostbin.co/paste/tywqg
 But keep in mind it still won't fully work, and you can help by diagnosing the problem.

 Requirements: